-The test procedures include 5 assignments (sub-assessments) that measure competences derived from the ESCO framework, ETTE and the TeBeVAT Units "Lighting" and "Sound".
-The competences are numbered from 01 to 10 in the reference table "Overview".
-Not all competences are assessed.
+The test procedures include 3 assignments (sub-assessments) that measure competences derived from the ESCO framework, ETTE and the TeBeVAT Units "Lighting".
+The competences are numbered from 01 to 11 in the reference table "Overview".
+Not all competences are necessarily assessed in the Observation in a Simulated Environment.